withastro/docs/src/pages/en/guides/cms/storyblok.md

 ---
 title: Storyblok & Astro
-description: Add content to your Astro project using Wordpress as a CMS
+description: Add content to your Astro project using Storyblok as a CMS
 layout: ~/layouts/CMSLayout.astro
 setup: |
     import PackageManagerTabs from '~/components/tabs/PackageManagerTabs.astro'